Ryanocorous/Mods/README.md

 # Mod descriptions

+## Hidden ability mod

+Makes all routes able to have Hidden Ability Pokemon.

 ## IB_EFFECTS (In battle effects)

 The aim of this mod is to make a nuzlocke run much harder.
 The rules are simple.
 You are allowed to use items in the nuzlocke run, however these items have been greatly nerfed.